medusajs/medusa/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
 about: Suggest an idea for this project
-title: ""
+title: ''
-labels: "type: feature or enhancement"
+labels: 'type: feature or enhancement'
-assignees: ""
+assignees: ''

 ---

 <!--